 Experience the Transformational Power of Silence on our All Inclusive Retreat

-• Do you long to have a break from daily life and have time to focus on your own spiritual journey?
+Do you long to have a break from daily life and have time to focus on yourself?

-• How would it feel to disconnect from technology and deepen your connection with stillness?
+How would it feel to disconnect from technology and deepen your connection with stillness and connect with your soul’s wisdom?

 Everyone benefits from stepping back from the world from time to time, to find the peace that resides deep within.

-There is a long spiritual tradition of ‘entering the silence’ as a means of connecting with the energy that created you.
+There is a long spiritual tradition of ‘entering the silence’.
 Here it is possible to access a life changing power, higher and purer than anything else – ‘the peace that passes all understanding’.

 Welcome to Wychcroft retreat centre